-The elements of ICON have become seamlessly interwoven within data collection and sharing practices in hydrology.
-Studying different hydrological processes requires knowledge of multiple fields such as atmospheric process, cryosphere science, ecohydrology, biogeochemistry, geomorphology, and land-based interactions.
-Establishing a depth of community knowledge requires purposeful interactions across different disciplines.
-Environmental observatory platforms such as the National Ecological Observatory Network (NEON), Long Term Ecological or Agricultural Research (LTER, LTAR) programs, Critical Zone Research Cluster Network (CZCN), Science Focus Areas (SFAs), and their international counterparts (iLTER, OZCAR, TERENO) in places such as Europe and China offer a coordinated effort to measure most of the components of the water cycle and their response to changes in climate and the carbon cycles over time (Weintraub et al., 2019) at the watershed scale.
-Individually these sites offer local understanding, but together their power increases understanding of the hydrologic response to variability (Wlostowski et al., 2021) at regional and continental scales and, thus, aid our process-based understanding representing hydrology in models (Baatz et al., 2018).
+Environmental observatory platforms such as the National Ecological Observatory Network (NEON), Long Term Ecological or Agricultural Research (LTER, LTAR) programs, Critical Zone Research Cluster Network (CZCN), Science

+Focus Areas (SFAs), and their international counterparts (iLTER, OZCAR, TERENO) in places such as Europe and China offer a coordinated (C) effort to measure most of the components of the water cycle and their response to changes in climate and the carbon cycles over time (Weintraub et al., 2019) at the watershed scale.
+Individually these sites offer local understanding, but when integrated (I), their power increases understanding of the hydrologic response to variability (Wlostowski et al., 2021) at regional and continental scales and, thus, aid our process-based understanding that is represented in hydrologic models (Baatz et al., 2018).

 The data collected by these observatories include primary quantitative analysis from laboratory experiments, plot-scale, and field-sites monitoring, or secondary simulated outputs from watershed modeling.
-Once generated, these data are openly shared as a result of funding agencies, publishers, and the public pushing for discoverable data where results can be reproduced.
+Once generated, these data are shared openly (O) due to funding agencies, publishers, and the public pushing for discoverable data.
 CUASHI's HydroShare is one example of an integrative platform where hydrology data, models, and code are shared.

-Data sharing is critical (e.g., Li et al., 2021) and requires coordinated networked efforts to produce field and lab-based measurements that can help parameterize models and then numerical simulation effort that can help direct field and labbased monitoring and experiments.
-One such example is the evolution of mobile or field-based labs (e.g., River Lab; Floury et al., 2017); no longer confined to university infrastructure, laboratory data can now be generated in the field using instruments that employ colorimetry, chromatography, and spectroscopy techniques to provide high temporal resolution measurements of ion and nutrient concentrations allowing for rapid assessment of hydrological processes.
-Similarly, the development of sensors that can monitor biogeochemical conditions (e.g., nitrate, oxygen, carbon dioxide concentrations) has increased our power to understand real-time hydrologic data from plot and watershed scales.
-The recent increase in Unmanned Aerial Systems (UASs), also called drones, has shown that UASs are an effective tool to monitor hydrological processes at a much finer scale and resolution and facilitate water resources planning and management.
-UASs are a rapid and cost-effective technique to characterize better, monitor, and model hydrological processes than satellite-based remote sensing and insitu measurements.
-The combination of sensor, lab, and remotely sensed data provide the platform by which watershed models can be derived and provide secondary hydrologic data.
+Data sharing is critical (e.g., Li et al., 2021) and requires integrated (I), coordinated (C), open (O), and networked (N) efforts.
+With ICON-driven hydrology studies, the field and lab-based measurements can be generated in real-time and help robustly parameterize models.
+One such example is the evolution of mobile or field-based labs (e.g., River Lab; Floury et al., 2017); no longer confined to university infrastructure and thus laboratory data can now be generated in the field using instruments that employ colorimetry, chromatography, and spectroscopy techniques to provide high temporal resolution measurements of agrochemicals such as cations, anions, heavy metals, and nutrient concentrations allowing for rapid assessment of hydrological processes.
+Other examples include developing and applying sensors that can monitor biogeochemical conditions (e.g., nitrate, phosphate, carbon dioxide concentrations), which has increased our power to understand real-time hydrologic data from plots and watershed scales.
+The recent progress in Unmanned Aerial Systems (UASs), also called drones, has shown that UASs are an effective tool to monitor real-time hydrological processes at a much bigger scale and finer resolution and facilitate water resources planning and management.
+UASs are a rapid and cost-effective technique to characterize, monitor, and model hydrological processes better than satellitebased remote sensing and in-situ measurements.
+The combination of sensor, lab, and remotely sensed data provide the coordinated platform for the watershed models simulations and generated secondary hydrologic data.
 However, uncertainty and bias must be accounted for in modeling outputs.
-The simulated values provide less expensive, timely, and over the vast landscape and for hundreds of years together.

 Besides primary and secondary data sources in hydrology, community science can complement traditional scientific data collection methods.
-Actively engaging communities with scientists not only empowers communities and their voice but establishes a network where research, education, and collaboration result in continuous developments in technology, data processing, and communication (Allen and Berghuijs, 2018).
+Actively engaging communities with scientists not only empowers communities and their voice but establishes a network where research, education, and collaboration result in continuous developments in technology, data processing, and communication (Maheshwari et al., 2014; Allen and Berghuijs, 2018; Chew et al., 2019).
 Networking communities with experts are crucial, and open data is necessary, especially when sustainable water management and resources require effective and efficient hydrological monitoring (Buytaert et al., 2014; Njue et al., 2019) and input from stakeholders, leaders, and scientists.